loathers/autoscend/README.md

 You can also come discuss problems with the script on the [#sl\_ascend channel on the Ascension Speed Society discord server](https://discord.gg/96xZxv3), or just discuss the script in general!

-## So what IS fixed?

-I believe I have properly modified the script to no longer ever consider the pirate route, and to always take the copperhead route.
-I also believe I have properly purged any attempt at using the nuns trick or the writing desk trick, since both of those were deleted from the game.
-I'm only 90% sure about this though.
-If you find a situation where the script attempts to do pirates or the nuns trick or the writing desk trick for any reason, please let me know ASAP!

 ## Other Contributors

 Thanks to the following people for their contributions via pull requests: